-In the early 17th century, a slightly modified form of Gin came up in England.
+In the early 17th century, a slightly modified form of gin came up in England.
 The popularity of this juniper-infused spirit skyrocketed once the British government allowed production without the need for a license.

 Only in 1751 did consumption decline - probably due to increased grain prices.
-Around the same time, a sweeter style of Gin, called Old Tom, came up.
+Around the same time, a sweeter style of gin, called Old Tom, came up.
 It lost popularity around 1830 when the column still was invented, and people started distilling London Dry Gin.

-How to make Gin
+How to drink Gin

 The most popular way to drink the juniper-infused spirit is in a Gin & Tonic or a Dry Martini.
 Besides these two-ingredient drinks, there are many classic Gin Cocktails with a spot on bar menus everywhere in the world, like the Negroni, the Aviation, the Gin Basil Smash, and many more.

 The huge range of flavors makes selecting the perfect gin for a cocktail challenging.
 You can find some of our recommendations here: